iamsayan/ultimate-facebook-comments/readme.txt

 ### Ultimate Facebook Comments: the Ultimate Facebook Comments plugin for WordPress.

 If you’re running a blog of any kind, you’re probably looking to build an online community.
 You're targeting like-minded people who share the interests highlighted by the content on your site.
-In that case Facebook Comments may help you a lot.
+In that case, Facebook Comments may help you a lot.

 > #### Ultimate Facebook Comments - Features
 >